zach-weav/HoneyPi/README.md

 ## Analyzing Attack Vectors Through Log Analysis

  HoneyPi deploys decoy services like SSH and MySQL containers that mimic vulnerable systems and real-world scenarios.
 These containers log every command, query, and connection attempt made by an attacker.
-Promtail reads the generated logs and sends them to Loki where they are then sent and made queruable by a grafana dashboard.
+Promtail reads the generated logs and sends them to Loki where they are then sent and made searchable by a grafana dashboard.
 Inspecting the logs in real-time through alerting mechanisms allows the user to:
   - Detect login attempts
   - Monitor malicious queries or enumeration behavior